JimmiedWhatMom69420/EE399HW6/Readme.md

 ##### This assignment focuses on training neural networks to predict what may happen in the future utilizing Lorenz equations for the Lorenz system.

-This repository contains the code for the paper "Sensing with shallow recurrent decoder networks" by Jan P. Williams, Olivia Zahn, and J. Nathan Kutz.
-SHallow REcurrent Decoders (SHRED) are models that learn a mapping from trajectories of sensor measurements to a high-dimensional, spatio-temporal state.
-For an example use of SHRED, see the iPython notebook example.ipynb.

-The datasets considered in the paper "Sensing with shallow recurrent decoder networks" consist of sea-surface temperature (SST), a forced turbulent flow, and atmospheric ozone concentration.
-Cloning this repo will download the SST data used.
-Details for accessing the other datasets can be found in the supplement to the paper.

 # Summary

 This assignment focuses on utilizing machine learning to analyze various factors affecting time series forecasting.
 Specifically, the project employs an LSTM/decoder model to predict sea-surface temperature.
 The objectives of this assignment include the following: